wdi-sg/project-2/README.md

 # Multi Business Locator

 This is a new search engine which looks for multiple local businesses, such as restaurants, bookstores etc, simultaneously.
-Enter them in the search fields in decreasing order of priority.

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #2: Building Your First Full-stack Application